SmithsonianWorkshops/Targeted_Enrichment/phyluce.md

 * Check the log file and ```clean-fastq``` for results.
 Your cleaned files will be in ```clean-fastq/split-adapter-quality-trimmed```

 ###4.
 Assemble the data
 We will use Trinity to assemble the data into contigs.
 There will be a separate Trinity run for each sample in your dataset.
 This is the most time consuming computer intensive portion of the pipeline.
+For today's tutorial, we will not have time to complete the assemblies.

+* Copy the directory with completed assemblies: ```pool/genomics/tutorial_data/trinity-assemblies``` to your ```uce-tutorial``` directory.
+* hint: use ```cp -r```.
+* Find the contigs!
+* Skip to the next section (#5).
+If you have extra time now, feel free to make the Trinity job file but wait to submit it until later.

+* Running the Trinity assembly (TO TRY AT A LATER DATE):
-* You need a configuration file to run Trinity within phyluce.
+    + You need a configuration file to run Trinity within phyluce.
 Create a file called ```assembly.conf``` in ```uce-tutorial```.
     + hint: change directory to ```uce-tutorial``` and use ```nano``` to create the file
     + The file has one line for each sample starting with the sample ID and then the full path to the directory containing the cleaned reads.
     + contents of the new assembly.conf file (hint: you will need to change YOUR-PATH to your directory):